 |

-Uyemura International Corp.
-(Southington, Conn.) celebrated its 30th year as a Global Electronics Association member.
+Unique Electronics Inc. (Orlando, Fla.) celebrated its 15th year as a Global Electronics Association member.
 See other companies celebrating membership anniversaries.

 Member Anniversaries